Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_2.rst

                            # additional information about the samples
                            split = False)

-   # Get only the first ten rows
+   # Get only the first ten rows.
    df_samples = df_samples.iloc[:10,:]

 Then, we load the decoder outputs using the :func:`ioutil.load_decoder_outputs` function.

 .. code-block:: python

-   # Load the decoder outputs into a data frame
+   # Load the decoder outputs into a data frame.
    df_dec_out = \
       ioutil.load_decoder_outputs(# The CSV file where the decoder outputs
                                   # are stored